Nikki C is wearing the 'Embrace Bra' in stellar.

 - If you've got a smaller bust size in comparison to your rib cage.

-Let's say if you're ribs are expanding but your bust isn't, it can be hard to find a plus size small bust nursing bra that fits you.
-You might have to go up to a size to get it big enough to fit around your belly and back, but you don't necessarily have a bigger bust so you end up with a nursing bra that's fitting you around the band but the cup size is way too big.
+If your ribs are expanding but your bust isn't - it can be hard to find a plus size small bust nursing bra that fits.
+You might try going up a size so it fits around your back - but you don't necessarily have a growing bust - so you end up with a nursing bra that fits you around the band, but the cup size is way too big.

 10. My breasts are too small to breastfeed.

-First-time mums with small breasts quite commonly ask; Can you breastfeed with small breasts?
+First-time mums with small boobs often ask, 'can you breastfeed with small breasts?'

 Most breastfeeding issues are due to a poor latch, leading to poor milk drainage and supply.
-The only time an element of breast size can affect breastfeeding is if you are affected by the uncommon breast condition; insufficient glandular tissue known as IGT or tubular breasts.
-If you have any worries with this when breastfeeding a local lactation consultant can provide a diagnosis and recommend solutions for you.
+The only reason breast size would affect breastfeeding is if you're affected by a condition called IGT or tubular breasts.
+This condition affects the glandular tissue, there's just not enough of it.
+If you have any concerns around this and breastfeeding, then a lactation consultant can provide a diagnosis and recommend solutions for you.

-TIP: One of the most common challenges when breastfeeding with small breasts is that breastfeeding pillows don’t provide much assistance and a lot of traditional breastfeeding holds don’t work due to you having to have the baby lying pretty much on your chest.
-If this is the case for you then the best way to get your baby into position to breastfeed is to cradle him or her.
+TIP: One of the most common challenges when breastfeeding with small breasts is that nursing pillows don’t provide much assistance, and a lot of traditional breastfeeding holds don’t work due to the fact you have to have the baby lying pretty much on your chest.
+If this is the case, then the best way to get your baby into position to breastfeed is to cradle him/her.

-11. Nursing bras won’t give me the support I need to continue exercising while I am pregnant & breastfeeding.
+11. Nursing bras won’t give me the support I need to continue exercising while I am pregnant and breastfeeding.

-Super active women such as marathon runners or triathletes often have smaller breasts and have perfectly fitting sports bras to provide the exact amount of support they require for their lifestyle.
-But as a first-time mum, in particular, you may not realise the hassles involved in removing your sports bra to breastfeeding while you’re out and about or training until you are right in the thick of breastfeeding.
+Super fit women such as marathon runners or triathletes often have smaller breasts and have perfectly fitting sports bras to provide the exact amount of support they require.
+But as a first-time mum, you won't realise the hassles involved in removing your sports bra to breastfeed while you’re out and about, or training...until you go to do it!

-The thing is a nursing sports bra provides you with all the features of a sports bra but with a lot of added bonus that makes mum life a whole lot easier throughout pregnancy and breastfeeding such as:
+A nursing sports bra offers you all the normal features of a sports bra, but with a lot of added bonuses that makes 'mum life' a whole lot easier!
+Nursing sports bras provide:

 - Ultra soft and comfortable lining.